LedgerHQ/wallet-api/packages/client/docs/reference/modules.md

 Ƭ **Account**: `Object`

-A ledger live cryptocurency account
+A ledger live cryptocurrency account

 **`remarks`**
 This is a slightly modified subset of the Account type used by the Ledger Live platform.